ansible/ansible-rulebook/docs/rules.rst

 | condition(s) can use information from

  * Event received
- * Previously saved events
+ * Previously saved events within the rule
  * Longer term facts about the system
  * Variables provided by the user at startup saved as facts

 When writing conditions
-  * use the event/events prefix when accessing data from the current event.
+  * use the **event** prefix when accessing data from the current event
-  * use the fact/facts prefix when accessing data from the facts stored in the rule engine.
+  * use the **fact** prefix when accessing data from the saved facts
+  * use the **events** prefix when assigning variables and accessing data within the rule
+  * use the **facts** prefix when assigning variables and accessing data within the rule

 The following is an example rule::

     name:  An automatic remediation rule
-    condition:  event.outage == True
+    condition:  event.outage == true
     action:
         run_playbook:
             name: remediate_outage.yml

-| This rule searches for a recent event with the data `outage` being `True`.
+| This rule searches for a recent event with the data `outage` being `true`.
 If an event
 | with this condition is found then the `remediate_outage.yml` playbook is run.
+| After an event is matched it is immediately removed and will not be used in subsequent
+| rules.

 A condition can contain
  * One condition